 Insulin Resistance and Weight Loss

 Insulin resistance can often make it difficult to lose weight because of your body’s altered response to processing glucose.
-However, research has showed that losing weight can help reduce the size of fat cells and decrease waist circumference (from a decrease in visceral fat) which can improve insulin resistance.
+However, research has shown that losing weight can help reduce the size of fat cells and decrease waist circumference (from a decrease in visceral fat) which can improve insulin resistance.

 The good news is that if you lose the belly fat, your insulin starts working normally and you’ll be able to take control of your weight loss again.